Mizuno Wave Enigma 5 Review Facts

 The Mizuno Wave Enigma 5 is the latest and greatest in this highly successful series by Mizuno so far.
 For runners that are familiar with the previous version, the Mizuno Wave Enigma 4—which has frequently been hailed as one of the best running shoes of recent memory– and were looking forward to the updated version, they will not be disappointed with the Enigma 5.
-This neutral, highly cushioned running shoe is made for everyday use and has been fitted with even higher level of cushioning than the previous model.
+This neutral highly cushioned running shoe is made for everyday use and has been fitted with an even higher level of cushioning than the previous model.
 However, this enhanced cushioning does not overwhelm: the runner can still feel the terrain and the ground during a run, which is an important factor in both running and to those who enjoy feeling in harmony with the environment in which they run.

 Comfort has been one of the top priorities while creating this shoe, and the runner can rest assured that its comfort level does not interfere with its performance.
 The fit is snug, its padding and cushioning were made so the feet feel comfortable during long jogs and runs, and the Enigma 5 can endure many, many miles without wearing out.
-While this shoe was not designed to brake speed records and was not designed to be the best option for speed runners, the everyday moderate runner will find this a great option for training and as an overall running shoe.
+While this shoe was not designed to break speed records and was not designed to be the best option for speed runners, the everyday moderate runner will find this a great option for training and as an overall running shoe.

-The Mizuno Wave Enigma 5 is outfitted with the company’s X10 carbon rubber outsole technology, which provides both improved traction for heel strikers and extends the durability of the shoe’s outsole, allowing for longer wear in high impact areas.
-The forefoot of the outsole has been designed with deep flex grooves in the new Wave plate, which gives the outsole more flexibility and offers the optimal pliability and propulsion during toe–off, along with greater stability
+The Mizuno Wave Enigma 5 is outfitted with the company’s X10 carbon rubber outsole technology, which provides both improved tractions for heel strikers and extends the durability of the shoe’s outsole, allowing for longer wear in high impact areas.
+The forefoot of the outsole has been designed with deep flex grooves in the new Wave plate, which gives the outsole more flexibility and offers the optimal pliability and propulsion during toe-off, along with greater stability

 The Enigma 5 has been introduced with an upgraded midsole technology, replacing the U4ic from previous editions to the new U4icX midsole unit.
 This new tech has been placed at the heel and forefoot of the midsole to provide a much more comfortable ride, particular for heel strikers.
 Complimenting this improvement is Mizuno’s inimitable molded plastic Wave attachment that’s placed between two coatings of foam.
 This innovative midsole is more responsive and provides a smoother ride than previous versions, which were firmer and seemed to be a bit uncooperative and made transitions more difficult.

 The upper has been redesigned with a new and well-padded open mesh material that’s comfortable around the ankles and provides a sock-like fit.
-Although some runners may think this feels a little constraining, but the upper is smooth and comfortable to the touch while remaining breathable, allowing the foot to stay fresh and dry throughout a ride.
+Although some runners may think this feels a little constraining, the upper is smooth and comfortable to the touch while remaining breathable, allowing the foot to stay fresh and dry throughout a ride.
 The Enigma 5 is secured by a semi-flat lacing system that provides a snug fit after lace-up, providing a glove-like fit while its soft and smooth material helps the runner avoid getting blisters during a run.
 This shoe is specifically designed for high mileage runners and for those who prefer extra cushioning and stability.
 Compared to the previous edition, the Mizuno Wave Enigma 4, the upper of Enigma 5 is very similar.
 However, there has been an improvement in this edition in the form of a supportive overlay in the midfoot of the upper and a more open toe box.

 With its increased cushioning and pumped-up outsole, the Enigma 5 may feel a bit heavy for those who prefer more minimalist shoe.
-The weight for this model stands at 10.9 ounces/409 grams, which may seem heavy if the wearer is used to lightweight shoes.
+The weight of this model stands at 10.9 ounces/409 grams, which may seem heavy if the wearer is used to lightweight shoes.
 However, it should be noted that the Enigma 5 was never intended as a lightweight shoe but designed to help the wearer cover as many miles as possible without putting too much strain on their feet and legs and to efficiently absorb the shock caused by the impact of the feet striking the surface.
 With this in mind, if you are looking for a shoe to train daily for marathons

 and plan to do a lot of miles at once, this would be one of the best solutions for you.